Sloppy Joe

 Minotaur

-Minotaur is a simple game experience that served as my earliest experiment with embedded analytics.
-For this project, I built a system that records play sessions and sends summary data back to a Clowder server.
+Minotaur is a digital marble maze inspired by the classic BRIO Labyrinth board game, where players tilt a board to navigate a ball around holes.
+It also served as my earliest experiment with embedded analytics—I built a system that records play sessions and sends summary data to a Clowder data repository.
 This work enabled long-term data collection, and the results from over three years and thousands of play sessions are analyzed in this report.